wendywang9119/tixtrackInterview/README.md

 Utilizing the provided solution/project, add the following items:

 Task 1.
-Create an API Endpoint that takes in 2 parameters (string FirstName and string phoneNumber) and saves them to the data store of your choice.
+Create an API Endpoint that takes in 3 parameters (string firstName, string lastName and string phoneNumber) and saves them to the data store of your choice.

 Task 2.
-Create another API Endpoint that takes in a file (Example of the file below ) logs each line and then returns the contents back
+Create another API Endpoint that takes in a file (File task2-file.csv is included in the solution) logs each line and then returns the contents back

 ### If Time Permits